How to defeat psoriasis at home. Treatment of psoriasis: list of the most effective remedies. Types of psoriasis for self-treatment

 Psoriasis is a hereditary disease

-Doctors concluded that heredity is the main factor affecting the likelihood of psoriasis.
-Moreover, if one of the parents is sick, in a child born of him, the probability of the disease exists within twenty percent.
-In the event that both parents are sick, the probability increases significantly and is sixty-five percent.
-And even if the parents are healthy, but one of the brothers or sisters is diagnosed with psoriasis, a newly born child may develop the disease in five percent of cases.
+Doctors have concluded that heredity is the main factor affecting the likelihood of psoriasis.
+Moreover, if one of the parents is sick, the child born from him has a probability of illness within twenty percent.
+If both parents are sick, the probability increases significantly and is sixty-five percent.
+And even if the parents are healthy, but one of the brothers or sisters is diagnosed with psoriasis, the newly born child may develop the disease in five percent of cases.

 Trauma is the cause of psoriasis

-German dermatologist Kebner has shown that psoriasis can cause skin trauma, and it may not necessarily be mechanical trauma.
-Sunburn, chemical burns, frostbite, microtrauma - trigger the mechanism of the disease.
+German dermatologist Koebner proved that psoriasis can be triggered by skin trauma, and this may not necessarily be a mechanical injury.
+Sunburn, chemical burn, frostbite, microtrauma - trigger the disease mechanism.

-In latitudes with long winters and cold short summers, the incidence is recorded more often than in regions with a warm climate and hot, sunny summers.
-Where there is a long cold winter, people often catch colds, their immunity is reduced and the risk of getting sick is several times higher.
+In latitudes with long winters and cold, short summers, the incidence is recorded more often than in regions with a warm climate and hot, sunny summers.
+Where there is a long, cold winter, people catch colds more often, their immunity is reduced and the risk of getting sick is many times higher.

-But at the same time, if a person living in a hot climate is already sick, he should limit the time spent in the sun, since the abuse of ultraviolet light can provoke an exacerbation.
+But at the same time, if a person living in a hot climate is already sick, he should limit his time in the sun, since abuse of ultraviolet radiation can provoke an exacerbation.

 Stress and psoriasis are inseparable

-The link between psoriasis and stress has been proven.
-If a person lives in constant anxiety and experiences constant stressful situations at home and at work, this can affect his health and result in psoriatic rashes on the skin.
+There is a proven connection between psoriasis and stress.
+If a person lives in constant anxiety and experiences constant stressful situations at home and at work, this can affect his health and result in psoriatic skin rashes.

-You can take control of the disease yourself.
-To do this, you need to exclude from your diet all foods that cause you an aggravation.
-Next, eliminate all external factors mentioned above.
+You can take control of the disease.
+To do this, you need to exclude from your diet all foods that cause your aggravation.
+Next, eliminate everything external factors, which were mentioned above.
 And avoid stressful situations.
-In the end, change jobs if there is an unhealthy psychological environment in the team.
-And, of course, supportive therapy is not the least important in disease control.
+Finally, change jobs if there is an unhealthy psychological climate in the team.
+And, of course, maintenance therapy plays an important role in controlling the disease.

 Traditional medicine in the fight against psoriasis